-Winter is almost here and there has never been a more perfect time for this pretend snow.
+Winter is here and there has never been a more perfect time for this pretend snow.
 I don’t know about your kids but mine can spend hours with anything involving squishy, moldable, or otherwise “messy” play!
-(Although rest assured this activity is easy to contain and quick to clean up!)
+(Although, rest assured, this activity is easy to contain and quick to clean up!)

 What I found most interesting about this particular recipe is that it has such a fun texture and is actually cool to the touch, making it one of the best recipes I’ve tried for fake snow so far!

 I love adding sensory activities to my kid’s daily activities for several reasons, but here are my top three:

 One: Sensory exploration is a child’s way of examining, discovering, categorizing, and making sense of the world, and it’s beneficial to provide them with opportunities for sensory play.

 Two: Playing with different types of textures, tastes, and objects helps your child build new ways of talking about the world which builds language skills.